 - 1. Press on the door frame beside the bolts, to release pressure when opening/closing the door bolts.
 (Do not press on the centre of the door, it will only put more pressure on the door bolts.) - 2.
 Make sure the two rear safety rails are in place before driving off.
 (The doors are not strong enough to hold the load if it all starts shifting backwards - 3.
-The four compartments... - (1) Spools of tape, 2 x start triangles, bucket of pegs and a mallet, hazard board, 2 x blackboards, white board, 2 x chairs (boards and table secured with bungies.) - (2) Bottom section: Generator and petrol at back, small table, start triangle, bucket of guy ropes. - Top section: Caravan awning and extensions tarp. - (3) 2 x large signs stowed feet forward so don't puncture doors, 3 x large plastic tables stowed handles to rear please, 1 x small plastic table for a snug fit. - (4) Toilet and toilet tent, spade, loo paper holder, bucket with hand wash and loo paper hidden behind the two folding aluminium tables (can also be used as steps to cross fences.).
-Wooden blocks and jacks for supporting the caravan (see Rear Supports Legs note).
-Electric power connection also in here.
-(2019, The battery has been removed.) - 4.
+The five compartments... - (1) Spools of tape, 2 x start triangles, bucket of pegs and a mallet, hazard board, 2 x blackboards, white board, small table, 2 x chairs (boards and table secured with bungies.) - (2) Bottom section: Generator and petrol, bucket of guy ropes. - (3) 2 x large signs stowed feet forward so don't puncture doors, 3 x large plastic tables stowed handles to rear please, 1 x small plastic table for a snug fit. - (4) Toilet and toilet tent, spade, loo paper holder, bucket with hand wash and loo paper, battery tied down in black box.
+Electric power connection also in here. - (5) Top section: Items must be DRY!
+Awning and awning extension, tarp, start & finish banners. - 4.
 The rear safety rails can be stored in the outside bottom groove of the door frame, or, on windy days, can be used to support the doors by sliding them vertically through the brackets on top and bottom of each door. - 5.
 There is a power point plug on the wall above and behind the loo that feeds power to 2 3pin power boxes under the cabin bench.
 It is designed for 240v.